dcbradley/dbview/README.md

     attrname: "This is the value."

     attrname: { return "This is the value."; }

+All attributes become static member functions in the generated PHP code.
+If the function requires arguments, the attribute is declared in the folowing functional style:

+    attrname($arg1,$arg2) { return $arg1 . $arg2; }

+If the attribute has a default that was declared with arguments, it is not necessary to define the arguments when overriding it.
+In the following example, the `html_format` attribute is overridden.
+The default definition declares an argument with the name `$value`, so the following code can refer to that argument without explicitly declaring it.

+    html_format: { return str_replace(" ","&nbsp;",$value); }

 When used outside of an object declaration, the `php` keyword must precede the code block.
 The following example ensures that a PHP file